emrgnt-cmplxty/fermi/docs/docs/2.develop/integrate/frontend.md

 ---

 ## User Sign-In / Sign-Out
-In order to interact with non-view methods it is necessary for the user to first sign in using a Axion wallet.
+In order to interact with non-view methods it is necessary for the user to first sign in using a Fermi wallet.

 Signing in is as simple as requesting the `wallet` object to `signIn`, the same simplicity applies to signing-out.